Fast Distributed Inference Serving for Large Language Models: Related Work

-\parabf{Memory management for LLMs.} Due to high memory usage for LLMs, many techniques have been proposed to reduce memory overhead.
+\parabf{Memory optimization for LLMs.} Due to high memory usage for LLMs, many techniques have been proposed to reduce memory overhead.
 Some work~\cite{gradientcompression, wang2023finetuning} targets training, which is orthogonal to the serving scenario.
-Quantization~\cite{li2020train, xiao2022smoothquant, frantar2022gptq, dettmers2022llm} compresses the model weights into 8-bit or even 4-bit integers after training, which can greatly reduce the memory footprint during inference.
-Similarly, SparTA~\cite{sparta} is an end-to-end model sparsity framework to explore better sparse models.
-However, these approaches can decrease the performance of the original model.
-Petals~\cite{borzunov2022petals} runs the inference of LLMs in a collaborative fashion to amortize the cost via decentralization.
-Its performance is influenced due to network latency.
-Other works~\cite{aminabadi2022deepspeed, huggingface-accelerate, sheng2023high} use offloading to utilize host memory and disks.
-FlexGen~\cite{sheng2023high} pushes this idea to support 175B-scale model with a single GPU.
-However, they all use a run-to-completion policy.
-To hide the data transmission time with computation, they target offline throughput-oriented applications which process a big batch at a time and are not suitable for interactive applications like ChatGPT. \sysname exploits preemption at the granularity of iteration to optimize for JCT.
+Quantization~\cite{li2020train, xiao2022smoothquant, frantar2022gptq, dettmers2022llm} compresses the model weights into lower precision after training to reduce the memory footprint during inference.
+SparTA~\cite{sparta} exploits model sparsity to accelerate computation.
+However, these approaches sacrifice the model accuracy. vLLM~\cite{vllm} proposes PagedAttention to reduce the GPU memory fragmentation.
+This is orthogonal to this paper and \sysname implements PagedAttention as well.